 An ActiveTarget source can be shared over the Ethernet network.
-For information about how to set up the system for sonar data sharing, refer to "System setup" on page 229.
+Refer to your system's installation manual for information about how to set up the system for sonar data sharing.

 ActiveTarget forward panel

 - A Distance range scale (distance away from the transducer) - B ActiveTarget icon, indicating beam direction - C Structure (a bridge) on bottom - D Fish